tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

 ####  Artificial General Intelligence (AGI)

-Artificial General Intelligence (AGI) was used first time by Avrum [Gubrud in 1997](https://web.archive.org/web/20180126125209/https://foresight.org/Conferences/MNT05/Papers/Gubrud/index.html) and defined "By advanced artificial general intelligence, I mean AI systems that rival or surpass the human brain in complexity and speed, that can acquire, manipulate and reason with general knowledge, and that are usable in essentially any phase of industrial or military operations where a human intelligence would otherwise be needed.
+Artificial General Intelligence (AGI) was used first time by Avrum [Gubrud in 1997](https://web.archive.org/web/20180126125209/https://foresight.org/Conferences/MNT05/Papers/Gubrud/index.html) and defined as: "By advanced artificial general intelligence, I mean AI systems that rival or surpass the human brain in complexity and speed, that can acquire, manipulate and reason with general knowledge, and that are usable in essentially any phase of industrial or military operations where a human intelligence would otherwise be needed.
 Such systems may be modeled on the human brain, but they do not necessarily have to be, and they do not have to be "conscious" or possess any other competence that is not strictly relevant to their application.
 What matters is that such systems can be used to replace human brains in tasks ranging from organizing and running a mine or a factory to piloting an airplane, analyzing intelligence data or planning a battle."

-However, the term Artificial General Intelligence (AGI) is currently known throught the terminology defined by Shane [Shane Legg at 2001](https://www.ted.com/talks/shane_legg_and_chris_anderson_the_transformative_potential_of_agi_and_when_it_might_arrive?subtitle=en&geo=es) to Goertzel, who later we went to publish a collection of articules called "Artificial General Intelligence - [Goertzel & Pennachin (2007)](http://repo.darmajaya.ac.id/5336/2/Springer%20-%20Artificial%20General%20Intelligence%20%28%20PDFDrive%20%29.pdf).
-This original definition refers:
+However, the term Artificial General Intelligence (AGI) is currently known throught the terminology defined by Shane [Shane Legg at 2001](https://www.ted.com/talks/shane_legg_and_chris_anderson_the_transformative_potential_of_agi_and_when_it_might_arrive?subtitle=en&geo=es) to Goertzel, who later published a collection of articules called "Artificial General Intelligence - [Goertzel & Pennachin (2007)](http://repo.darmajaya.ac.id/5336/2/Springer%20-%20Artificial%20General%20Intelligence%20%28%20PDFDrive%20%29.pdf), where the definition of AGI states:

 "Applying these ideas to AI, we come to the conclusion that, to roughly emulate the nature of human general intelligence, an artificial general intelligence system should have:
  - the ability to solve general problems in a non-domain-restricted way, in the same sense that a human can;